home-assistant/home-assistant.io/source/_integrations/madvr.markdown

 ### Debugging & Demos

-- `Reset temporary`: Resets temporary settings to their default values.
+- `Reset temporary` resets temporary settings to their default values.
-- `Toggle tone map`: Toggles the tone mapping feature on or off.
+- `Toggle tone map` toggles the tone mapping feature on or off.
-- `Toggle highlight recovery`: Toggles the highlight recovery feature on or off.
+- `Toggle highlight recovery` toggles the highlight recovery feature on or off.
-- `Toggle contrast recovery`: Toggles the contrast recovery feature on or off.
+- `Toggle contrast recovery` toggles the contrast recovery feature on or off.
-- `Toggle shadow recovery`: Toggles the shadow recovery feature on or off.
+- `Toggle shadow recovery` toggles the shadow recovery feature on or off.
-- `Toggle 3D LUT`: Toggles the 3D Look-Up Table (LUT) feature on or off.
+- `Toggle 3D LUT` toggles the 3D Look-Up Table (LUT) feature on or off.
-- `Toggle screen boundaries`: Toggles the display of screen boundaries.
+- `Toggle screen boundaries` toggles the display of screen boundaries.
-- `Toggle histogram`: Toggles the display of the video histogram.
+- `Toggle histogram` toggles the display of the video histogram.
-- `Toggle debug OSD`: Toggles the debug on-screen display.
+- `Toggle debug OSD` toggles the debug on-screen display.
-- `Refresh license info`: Refreshes the license information.
+- `Refresh license info` refreshes the license information.
-- `Force 1080p60 output`: Forces the output to 1080p at 60Hz (basically safe mode).
+- `Force 1080p60 output` forces the output to 1080p at 60Hz (basically safe mode).